syncfusion-content/wpf-docs/wpf/Tab-Navigation/Getting-Started.md

 ---
 layout: post
 title: Getting Started | TabNavigation | wpf | Syncfusion
-description: This section describes how to add the tab navigation control into application.
+description: This section describes how to add the tab navigation control into application and enable its basic features with example.
 control: TabNavigation
 documentation: ug
 ---

-# Getting Started
+# Getting Started with WPF Tab Navigation

 ## Assembly deployment